AzumattDev/DurabilityTweaks/README.md

 ### Made at the request of `Tyson#2862` in the OdinPlus discord.

+`If this mod is installed on the server, it will sync the configs.`

 This mod provides config settings for each of the following:

 **Torches**: affects the durability drain over time caused by holding a torch; another setting affects durability loss when attacking with a torch.